-These matters have involved a wide variety of issues, including UDAAP, TILA disclosures, loan originator compensation, appraisal management company practices, vendor management, fair lending, information furnisher and credit bureau obligations under FCRA and related state laws, debt collection, and consumer bankruptcy.
+These matters have involved a wide variety of issues, including UDAAP, FCRA and related state laws, TILA disclosures, loan originator compensation, appraisal management company practices, vendor management, fair lending, debt collection, and consumer bankruptcy.
 In addition, Ms. Thomas regularly counsels clients on how to avoid litigation or enforcement, including remediation scoping and execution, and UDAAP analysis and compliance.

 Ms. Thomas has repeatedly won early dismissal or significant narrowing of class action suits challenging credit card and mortgage practices, including on federal preemption grounds and through motions to strike class claims.
 As part of her practice, Ms. Thomas has gained expertise in CAFA removal, arbitration, and complex electronic discovery issues.

-Ms. Thomas is recognized by Legal 500 US as a top financial services litigator and by Benchmark Litigation as a leading California litigator.
+Ms. Thomas has been recognized by Legal 500 US as a top financial services litigator and by Benchmark Litigation and Benchmark Litigation California as a leading California litigator.
 She also earned a place on the Benchmark Litigation and Euromoney Media Group lists of the Top 250 Women in Litigation.
-Ms. Thomas is an editor and contributing author of the firm’s award-winning quarterly financial services newsletter.
+Ms. Thomas is editor-in-chief and contributing author of the firm’s award-winning quarterly Financial Services Report.

-Ms. Thomas is the Vice-President of the Los Angeles Chapter of the Association of Business Trial Lawyers.
+Ms. Thomas is the immediate past President of the Los Angeles Chapter of the Association of Business Trial Lawyers.
 She also is a member of the board of directors for Hathaway-Sycamores Children and Family Services, Inc., an organization that provides services to thousands of at-risk children and families each year.